sonbachmi/son-datachat/frontend/README.md

 - `npm run dev`

 To provide API for the app, you also need to run a local version of the **Fastapi** server as mentioned in the main `README`.
+Or you can just use the existing public server by changing the URL in the `.env`, or copy from `env.production`.